 This report includes information about how the firm is governed and how we approach audit quality.
 While PwC is a multidisciplinary firm, this report is primarily focused on our audit practice and related services.
-The audit profession continues to be under significant public scrutiny and challenge.
-We understand the concerns and we support and are committed to changes that will improve audit quality.
+Good audit quality contributes to the orderly functioning of markets by enhancing the integrity and efficiency of financial statements.
+Thus, we are committed to maintain our focus on high audit quality.

 Our purpose is to build trust in society and solve important problems.
-We're a network of firms in 157 countries with more than 276,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We are a network of firms in 156 countries with more than 295,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We are committed to drive a strong culture of quality and excellence that is core to our purpose.

 I believe our purpose has never been more relevant given our role in the business environment, the societal contribution we deliver through our work, clients and the investment we make in training and development of our people.
-Of course this year, continuing to deliver audit quality during the COVID-19 pandemic was an unprecedented challenge and key focus area for us.
+Naturally, the past two years, continuing to deliver audit quality during the COVID-19 pandemic was an unprecedented challenge and key focus area for us.